karunakarrao/DevOps/Docker/Docker-notes.md

 ![Picture1-15](https://user-images.githubusercontent.com/33980623/234473946-a618580d-8b8f-4705-a100-6f6f98f4049e.png)

-Docker uses a client-server architecture.
+Docker uses a `Client-Server` architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
 You as a user will usually execute commands using the client component.
 The client then use the REST API to reach out to the long running daemon and get your work done.

-Note: We come accross `docker.socket` vs `docker.service` in Docker, `docker.socket` is responsible for managing network connections to the Docker daemon, allowing client applications to interact with Docker over the network.
-On the other hand, `docker.service` manages the Docker daemon process itself, ensuring that it's started and running.

 docker.service file Location	: `/lib/systemd/system/docker.service` | `/usr/lib/systemd/system/docker.service`

 Docker Configuration Files	: `/etc/docker/daemon.json` (Linux)